mpv-player/mpv/DOCS/man/lua.rst

     ``complete``
         A callback invoked when the user edits the text or moves the cursor.
+The first argument is the text before the cursor, and the second argument is a response function which can be called to present completion values to the user.

-The first argument is the text before the cursor.
-The callback should return a table of the string candidate completion values and the 1-based cursor position from which the completion starts. console will show the completions that fuzzily match the text between this position and the cursor and allow selecting them.
+        The first argument to the response function is a table of the string candidate completion values, and the second argument is the 1-based cursor position from which the completion starts. console will show the completions that fuzzily match the text between this position and the cursor, which the user can select with ``TAB``.
+The completions will only be shown to the user if the text before the cursor has not since changed.
+        The response function should be called with an empty table if there are no completion values to display.

-        The third and optional return value is a string that will be appended to the input line without displaying it in the completions.
+        The third and optional argument to the response function is a string that will be appended to the input line without displaying it in the completions.

     ``autoselect_completion``
         Whether to automatically select the first completion on submit if one